Atlantis (newspaper): Atlantis during World War I

 With America's entrance into World War I, both Vlasto and Panos Callimachos (editor of The National Herald), advocated wholehearted support of the American war effort, the purchase of Liberty Bonds, enlistment into the armed forces, and application by Greeks for American citizenship.
-Moreover,in the early spring of 1918 and in order to foster Greek unity behind the American cause, both newspapers agreed to drop the succession of libel suits against each other.
+Moreover, in the early spring of 1918 and in order to foster Greek unity behind the American cause, both newspapers agreed to drop the succession of libel suits against each other.

-As immigrants became increasingly Americanized and the distant disputes held less of an attraction for them.
+Immigrants became increasingly Americanized and the distant disputes held less of an attraction for them.
 Furthermore, with the immigration quota restrictions imposed by the Immigration Act of 1924, the former flood of newcomers from Greece became a mere trickle.
 The directors of Atlantis (Solon J. Vlasto died in 1927) acknowledged these changed circumstances, and their editorials became less heated.

 Circulation figures for the period from World War I to World War II indicate significant fluctuations.
 In 1917, the Atlantis recorded 30,121 and by 1920, circulation climbed to 35,000.
-But from this high point, the demand began to decline and the Atlantis circulation dipped very sharply.
+But from this high point, the demand began to decline and the Atlantis' circulation dipped very sharply.

 Atlantis in the 1930s

 The Depression decade of the 1930s produced difficult times for Greeks as well as for most Americans.
 Atlantis, labeled an independent newspaper, consistently supported Republican interests and criticized Franklin D. Roosevelt's New Deal.
-Prior to the outbreak of the war, Atlantis softened its stand towards the President, acknowledging, as did other Greek-American editors with Republican inclinations, that the overwhelming majority of Greeks fell into the lower and small business classes and therefore backed New Deal measures.Atlantis welcomed the restoration of the monarchy in the autumn of 1935 and the proclamation of a dictatorship by Ioannis Metaxas on August 4, 1936.
+Prior to the outbreak of the war, Atlantis softened its stance towards the President, acknowledging, as did other Greek-American editors with Republican inclinations, that the overwhelming majority of Greeks fell into the lower and small business classes and therefore backed New Deal measures.Atlantis welcomed the restoration of the monarchy in the autumn of 1935 and the proclamation of a dictatorship by Ioannis Metaxas on August 4, 1936.

 In 1937, Atlantis joined the Greek consul-general and the Orthodox Church to welcome a visiting spokesman for the Metaxas dictatorship as the representative of Greece's legitimate government.
 After the Italian invasion of Greece under Benito Mussolini in 1940, the Greek-American political debate was set aside in favor of massive war relief activity conducted through the Greek War Relief Association (GWRA).
 Atlantis solicited and forwarded contributions to GWRA.

 For 1930, statistics show 12,429 readers for Atlantis.